Fully Cassetted Window Blinds

 The first designs for roller blinds were simple and effective.
-The blind was a screen that could either cover the window, or be retracted onto a spring loader roller at the window’s top ledge.
+The blind was a screen that could either cover the window or be retracted onto a spring loader roller at the window’s top ledge.
 Else, it could be used to partly cover the window.
-This proved so popular that this basic still endures today, two generations latter.
+This proved so popular that this basic still endures today, two generations later.

 As the blind material was fabric it could be coloured or decorated in almost any fashion.
 So blinds could be easily tailored to suit almost any room décor.

 The blind’s long-term operation relied on a good spring mechanism.
 So quality was important for long-term use.

 Older style roller blinds retracted to a roller drum at the top of the window.
 They hung loosely from this one point of attachment.
 This means they could be move in the breeze and let light in around the sides, so there was never total darkness with these blinds.
 Yet this is usually not an issue.

 Cassetted roller blinds are a more advanced design.
 The roller mechanism is contained in a metal box that prevents any damage, and the sides of the blind run through guide channels on the side of the window.
 This makes for a fully encloses mechanism.